 - 1 cup finely chopped fresh spinach

-- ½ cup finely chopped bell pepper, color of your choice
+- ½ cup finely chopped bell peppers

 - ½ cup chopped cherry tomatoes